ezsolti/ezsolti.github.io/_posts/2018-02-10-fuelseenbysourcepin.markdown

 Finally we can take a look at the

-![alt text][Fuel]
+![alt text][fuel]

 ### Appendix

 Here comes the slow numerical solution.
 The units are kept as 0.1mm, in order to use integers for coordinates, it is useful, when checking whether a coordinate is in the fuel region.
+Also, I could have used numpy directly to create a mesh.

 {% highlight python %}
 import numpy as np